 Our fleet of charter captains know how to find the fish.
 While the season for our famous red snapper is short, its snapper cousins are plentiful and just as tasty.
 And our charter captains will can hook you up with a variety of snapper, along with grouper, triggerfish and the powerhouse of the offshore reef: (and sandwich-worthy) the amberjack.
-Some favorites: take a trip aboard the Chulamar, the Entertainer, or the Reel Eazy.
+Click here for a list of local fishing charters.

 2. The Fort Pickens Pier, Beaches and the Pensacola Pass

 The crown jewel of Gulf Islands National Seashore, Fort Pickens, hosts numerous fishing habitats for saltwater anglers.
 The fort’s fishing pier is perched on Pensacola Pass, where Pensacola Bay converges into the Gulf of Mexico.
 It’s a fish haven during the right conditions, hosting massive redfish during the fall, and Spanish mackerel, king mackerel, flounder and other species in the summer.
 My advice to you: fish for sheepshead around the pilings.
 They like live shrimp and fiddler crabs, careful though, they are specialists at stealing your bait.
 Either side of the pier there are spots to fish the protected bay waters or walk around the point to surf-fish for pompano.

 3. Surf Fishing for Pompano… Johnson Beach, (well just about any beach)